Call Nancy at (904) 515-2350 or Rob at (904) 479-8785 Today!

 Should I buy a house now or wait until 2026?

 These data suggest that Jacksonville’s market is stable on price but softer on activity.
 Fewer pendings and closed sales, longer days on market, and a drop in over-list transactions mean buyers have more time and leverage — particularly on homes that aren’t top-tier in condition or price.
-Sellers still see close to list in most cases, but runaway bidding wars are much less common than a year ago.
+Sellers still see close to list price in most cases, but runaway bidding wars are much less common than a year ago.

 Jacksonville Housing Market Data